-In preparation for adulthood each child and their clinical team will start planning for the transition to adult services from age 12.
-In most cases children will then be seen by the local or most appropriate adult MS service (6).
+In preparation for adulthood, each child and their clinical team will start planning for the transition to adult services from age 12.
+In many cases, children will then be seen by the local or most appropriate adult MS service (9).

-When it comes to taking supplements to ensure that your child has enough vitamin D, vitamin D3 is generally recommended over vitamin D2 as it produces higher blood levels of Vitamin D. The team at the Great Ormond Street Hospital (GOSH) in London currently advise all of the children with MS they treat to take 1000IU (international units) supplementation a day.
-Although this may seem like a large dose, side effects at this level are thought to be very low (7).
+When it comes to taking supplements, to ensure that your child has enough vitamin D, vitamin D3 is generally recommended over vitamin D2 as it produces higher vitamin D blood levels.
+The team at Great Ormond Street Hospital (GOSH) in London currently advise all the children with MS that they treat to take 1000IU (international units) supplementation per day.
+Although this may seem like a large dose, side effects at this level are thought to be very low (10).

 As a parent, you may be concerned about your child needing time off from school or college for hospital appointments, if they have a relapse or are having issues with symptoms.
 You may be worried that fatigue or cognitive problems will affect your child’s learning.
 You can talk to the Special Educational Needs Coordinator (SENCO) at your child’s school to ensure your concerns are discussed and adjustments made to ensure your child’s participation and inclusion in learning and school activities.

-There are Information, Advice and Support (IAS) services in every local area in England who provide dedicated and impartial advice to young people and parent carers particularly in relation to education.
-The IASS Network is funded by the Department for Education and is based within the Council for Disabled Children in the National Children’s Bureau (10).
+There are Information, Advice and Support (IAS) services in every local area in England that provide dedicated and impartial advice to young people and parent carers, particularly in relation to education.
+The IASS Network is funded by the Department for Education and is based within the Council for Disabled Children in the National Children’s Bureau (13).